January 29, 2026

 Not every carrier relationship justifies the upfront investment.
 Your top 10 carriers often represent 60% of your volume, meaning they'll deliver the fastest payback and the clearest before-and-after metrics.

-Once you've proven ROI with these core partners (typically within 6–9 months)you can expand to mid-tier carriers using real data from your own network rather than hypothetical projections.
+Once you've proven ROI with these core partners (typically within 6–9 months) you can decide to expand to mid-tier carriers using real data from your own network rather than hypothetical projections.

-For less than the cost of a single service failure, sponsored EDI transforms carrier relationships into automated, high-performance partnerships.
+For less than the cost of a single service failure, sponsored EDI can eliminate the manual friction that’s quietly eroding your carrier’s network performance.
 At just 50 loads per month, your investment pays for itself in months and keeps delivering value long after.

 Sponsored carrier EDI integration is a strategic investment in visibility, compliance, and operational excellence.
 If you're ready to build a best-in-class carrier network, and turn connectivity into your competitive advantage, let's talk about designing your carrier EDI sponsorship program.